Jade Grobler Flaunts Tight Buns In A Cheeky Bikini While Posing Near A Waterfall

-Jade Grobler heated up her Instagram feed with a new smoking-hot update on Monday, February 8, giving her followers plenty to see and talk about.
-The South African-born model flashed her perky booty in a skimpy bikini that left little to the imagination as she enjoyed a day in nature.
+Jade Grobler heated up her Instagram feed with a smoking-hot update on Monday, February 8.
+The South African-born model flashed her perky booty in a skimpy bikini which left little to the imagination, as she enjoyed a day in nature.

 The photo showed the social media star standing in front of a small body of water.
 Beautiful natural rock formations with mossy patches and a waterfall comprised her picturesque background.

-She sported matching bottoms that had a low-cut waistline that accentuated her flat stomach.
-The waistband clung to her waist, highlighting her slender hips, and high leg cuts elongated her lean legs.
+She sported matching bottoms which had a low-cut front and accentuated her flat stomach.
+The waistband highlighted her curvy hips, and high leg cuts elongated her lean legs.
 The thong displayed a tantalizing look at her pert derrière.

-Jade left her blond locks down with the long strands falling on her back.
+Jade left her blond locks down with the long strands falling over her back.
 Her hair looked damp from swimming.
 As per the previous picture, she wore minimal jewelry with her scanty ensemble.
 The hottie sported a double black string necklace with a small turtle pendant, a thin bracelet, and rings.

-Instead of forming her thoughts into words, she dropped an emoji in the caption of the post.
-According to the geotag, she was at the Gorge Falls, located on the Gold Coast in Australia.
+She dropped an emoji in the caption of the post.
+According to the geotag, she was at Gorge Falls, located on the Gold Coast in Australia.

 Her latest share gained over 20,700 likes and more than 190 comments in less than a day.
 Jade's fans and followers from all over the globe took to the comments section, dropping emoji and various messages.
 A lot of her admirers told her how hot she looked.
 Other fans raved about her sheer display of skin.